CodeYourFuture/immersive-go-course/batch-processing/README.md

 }
 ```

-One that's done, you need local credentials:
+Once that's done, you need local credentials:

 1. Install the [AWS CLI](https://aws.amazon.com/cli/)
 1. [Follow this guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) to set up your credentials locally

-Then change the `Makefile` to [mount](https://docs.docker.com/storage/bind-mounts/) your `.aws` directory into the Docker container, in the `root` user's home directory.
+Then change the `Makefile` to [mount](https://docs.docker.com/storage/bind-mounts/) your `.aws` directory into the Docker container, in the `root` user's home directory (`/root/.aws`).
 When using the Go SDK, it will automatically find these credentials and use them:

 ```Makefile
 run: outputs